[Work in progress]

 Completed a task?
 Request a payout.
 Missed one?
 Pay more into the pot.
 A penalty is 2x the payout amount, so two tasks must be completed to make it up!

-Developing the Design POV
+Developing a Design POV

-• Finding consistency
+• Reinforce consistency

 Core Behavioral Principles for Motivation